Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 More inclined towards blues, this paint color is something to consider in the Eclectic and Hollywood Glam style designs.

-With an LRV of 5, this paint color is equally darker and deeper.
+With an LRV of 5, this paint color is equally dark and deeper.

 You can also check out BM Gentleman’s Gray, which is even more blue but just as deep.